Mikejo5000/vsts-docs-pr/docs/public/create-public-project.md

 [!INCLUDE [temp](_shared/version-public-projects.md)]

-You can create a public project for one of the Azure CodeX apps, or add a public project to an existing account.
+You can create a public project for one of the Azure Codex apps, or add a public project to an existing account.